Scrashdemix/thesis-generating-ml-pipelines/prototype/data/config_template.md

 features:  # [Optional:] list of feature names which are used for training all models.
 If none, all available features are used
     - <name of feature>:
         scaled: true  # [Optional:] whether this feature shall be scaled using scikit-learn's MinMaxScaler
+        cut_outliers: true  # [Optional:] whether outliers will be dropped from the dataframe.
+Outliers are data points whose numerical columns are outside the 5th and 95th percentile.
     - ...
 target_label: <name of the feature which should be used as target variable>
 training: